statamic/docs/content/collections/docs/creating-a-starter-kit.md

 An example use case is a custom fieldtype maintained by a third party vendor.
 Though you would install and use the addon within your app, you would still rely on the vendor to maintain and update the addon over time.
 :::

-### Starters Kits
+### Starter Kits

-- Starter kits are installed via `php please starter-kit:install`
+- Starter kits are installed via `statamic new` or `php please starter-kit:install`
 - Starter kits install pre-configured files and settings into your site
-- Starter kits do not live as updatable packages within your apps
+- Starter kits do not live as updatable packages within your apps (by default)
 - Starter kit licenses are not tied to a specific site, and expire after a successful install

 :::tip